Gyorche Petrov

-Gyorche Petrov Nikolov, born Georgi Petrov Nikolov (April 2, 1865 – June 28, 1921), was a Macedonian Bulgarian teacher and revolutionary, one of the leaders of the Internal Macedonian Revolutionary Organization (IMRO).
-In his youth Petrov was involved in the Unification of Bulgaria and the subsequent Serbo-Bulgarian War.
-After the foundation of the IMRO he was its representative in Sofia, the capital of Principality of Bulgaria.
-As such he was also a member of the Supreme Macedonian-Adrianople Committee (SMAC), participating in the work of its governing body.
+Gyorche Petrov Nikolov, born Georgi Petrov Nikolov (April 2, 1865 – June 28, 1921), was a Macedonian Bulgarian teacher, revolutionary, and one of the leaders of the Internal Macedonian Revolutionary Organization (IMRO).
+In his youth, Petrov was involved in the Unification of Bulgaria and the subsequent Serbo-Bulgarian War.
+After the foundation of IMRO, he was its representative in Sofia, the capital of the Principality of Bulgaria.
+As such, he was also a member of the Supreme Macedonian-Adrianople Committee (SMAC), participating in the work of its governing body.
 During the Balkan Wars, Petrov was a Bulgarian army volunteer, and during the First World War, he was involved in the activity of the Bulgarian occupation authorities in Serbia and Greece.
-Subsequently, he participated in Bulgarian politics, but was eventually killed by the rivaling IMRO right-wing faction.
+Subsequently, he participated in Bulgarian politics, but was killed by the rivaling IMRO right-wing faction.

 Biography

-Born in Varoš (Prilep), Ottoman Empire (today North Macedonia), he studied at the Bulgarian Exarchate's school in Prilep and the Bulgarian Men's High School of Thessaloniki.
-Later he attended the Gymnasium in Plovdiv, capital of the recently created Eastern Rumelia.
+Born on April 2, 1865, in Varoš, Ottoman Empire (today North Macedonia), he studied at the Bulgarian Exarchate's school in Prilep and the Bulgarian Men's High School of Thessaloniki.
+Later, he attended the gymnasium in Plovdiv, capital of the recently created Eastern Rumelia.
 Here he joined the Bulgarian Secret Central Revolutionary Committee founded in 1885.
 The original purpose of the committee was to gain autonomy for the region of Macedonia (then called Western Rumelia), but it played an important role in the organization of the Unification of Bulgaria and Eastern Rumelia.
 In the same year, he was a volunteer in the Bulgarian army during the Serbo-Bulgarian War.
-Afterwards, Petrov worked as a Bulgarian Exarchate's teacher in various towns of Macedonia.
+Petrov worked as a Bulgarian Exarchate teacher in geography, Bulgarian and French languages in the Bulgarian schools of Štip, Skopje, Bitola, and Thessaloniki in the period from 1885 to 1897.
+By 1896, Petrov became unpopular with the Exarchate due to disputes with Archimandrite Neofit over the organization of the village schools and his demands for reforms, which were supported by the local guilds.

 Teachers and pupils from Bulgarian boys' school in Bitola.
 Petrov is the fourth person on the first row from left to right.

-Petrov joined the revolutionary movement in Macedonia and on the Salonika Congress of the Internal Macedonian Revolutionary Organization in 1896 he was among the authors of the organization's new charter and rules, which he co-wrote with Gotse Delchev.
-Petrov also published an ethnographic study of Macedonia's population, which he described as consisting of Bulgarians, Turks, Albanians, Vlachs (Aromanians and Megleno-Romanians), Jews and Gypsies.